sigven/phenOncoX/README.md

 [DO](https://disease-ontology.org/), and
 the [ICD10 classification](https://www.who.int/standards/classifications/classification-of-diseases).

-As of early May 2025, the following ontology versions are used to create the mapping:
+As of early July 2025, the following ontology versions are used to create the mapping:

 -   OncoTree (2025_04_08)
--   Experimental Factor Ontology v3.77.0 (2025-04-15)
+-   Experimental Factor Ontology v3.79.0 (2025-06-15)
--   Disease Ontology (v2025-04-29)
+-   Disease Ontology (v2025-06-27)

 **IMPORTANT NOTE**: The mapping established by **phenOncoX** attempts to be comprehensive, but we acknowledge that the presence of missing or